 - Sunscreen is mandatory, since retinol makes skin more sun-sensitive.

-Retinoids are vitamin A derivatives that signal skin cells to renew faster and stimulate collagen production.
+Retinoids are vitamin A derivatives that signal skin cells to renew faster and support collagen production.
 More collagen means firmer skin that holds fewer creases, so fine forehead lines gradually look smoother and skin texture improves.
-It works on skin quality, so it softens lines rather than freezing the muscle the way injectables do.
+Importantly, it works on skin quality — it softens lines by improving the skin itself, rather than freezing the muscle the way injectables do.
+That is why it helps most with fine, newer lines and works more slowly on deep static creases.

-If you are new, start with a gentle over-the-counter retinol (often around 0.25% to 0.5%).
-Prescription retinoids like tretinoin are stronger and faster but more irritating, and a dermatologist can prescribe one if you want more power.
-Higher strength is not automatically better if it irritates your skin into stopping.
+If you are new, start with a gentle over-the-counter retinol, often in the lower range.
+Prescription retinoids are stronger and faster but more irritating, and a dermatologist can prescribe one if you want more power.
+Higher strength is not automatically better if it irritates your skin into stopping — a mild retinol you use consistently for months beats a strong one you quit after a week.
+You can always work up gradually as your skin builds tolerance.

 - Apply at night to clean, dry skin (damp skin absorbs more and can sting).